The glossary for all organisations

 Scope 1 Emissions

-Direct greenhouse gas (GHG) emissions from sources that your organisation owns or controls, such as emissions from company vehicles or onsite fuel combustion.
+Direct greenhouse gas emissions from sources owned or controlled by the company, such as company vehicles or on-site fuel combustion.

 Source: